-Ah, fall.
-New pencils, new notebooks, and, be still our hearts, new clothes.
-For lovers of fashion, September is Super Bowl month – when Vogue is satisfyingly fat, and when ladies and germs in Chanel suits and leather pants do their Monday morning quarterbacking as the finest designers in the land unveil their new creations for Fashion Week.
+For lovers of fashion, Fashion Week is the most important time of year – when Vogue is satisfyingly fat, and when ladies and germs in Chanel suits and leather pants do their Monday morning quarterbacking as the finest designers in the land unveil their new creations.
 S’wonderful, as Cole Porter might’ve swooned.
 But while we may be what we eat, we also are what we wear.
-Now that school’s back in session, here are some books that dive behind the mirror of this billion-dollar industry.
+Here are some books that dive behind the mirror of this billion-dollar industry.

 The Definitive History of Costume and Style

 Leave it to the Smithsonian to produce such a gorgeous and comprehensive breakdown of the evolution of clothing design.
 Stuffed with drool-inducing imagery, who’s-who bios of fashion luminaries, and a 3,000-year apparel timeline, this is the book that wants to live on your coffee table.
 The only caveat?
 This is a compendium of Western fashion.
 Other civilizations’ fashion mores are mostly examined through the lens of how they have impacted European and American garb.

 The Shockingly High Cost of Cheap Fashion

 You could call this the apparel equivalent of “Supersize Me,” Morgan Spurlock’s groundbreaking exposé of the fast food industry.
 Cline investigates the allure and impact of fast food apparel – the sweatshops in third-world countries where these garments are made, the environmental and economic damage of such production and waste, and the spiritual and emotional impact of disposable fashion – in which nearly everyone from Kmart shoppers to Madison Avenue denizens has access to low-budget versions of runway fashions.
 To her credit, Cline is the queen of solutions, including recycled and sustainable garments.

 An Intimate Life